SuraRZ/Deepfake-Image-Forgery-Detector/README.md

     uploads/   (created automatically)
 requirements.txt

-## Recommended next stage for a university project

-Treat this version as the baseline system.
-Then add:
-1. a labeled image dataset
-2. a machine-learning/deep-learning classifier
-3. train/validation/test evaluation
 4. accuracy, precision, recall, F1 and confusion matrix
 5. comparison between the ML model and the ELA+metadata baseline
 6. optional Grad-CAM/saliency visualization